 Console CJK dictionary program.

 cjk-defn is a command-line dictionary program for looking up definitions of terms and phrases from the CJK languages (Chinese, Japanese, and Korean).
-Unlike most other dictionaries, cjk-defn allows you to analyze entire lines of text, and shows relevant definitions for all terms and phrases found.
+Unlike most other dictionaries, cjk-defn allows you to input entire lines of text, and shows relevant definitions for all terms and phrases found.